We have information you must know before you buy the IS 300.

 The IS 300 offers a great balance between handling and ride quality.
 The ride presented remarkable equanimity, which is to say it felt the same over every kind of surface.
 On high-speed ripples it was firm and steady; on low-speed bumps, firm and never harsh.
 Out on the freeway, it delivered a nap-inducing smoothness.

 The brakes (big ventilated discs in front and solid discs in back) were always there.
 The anti-dive suspension geometry really works.
 We abused the brakes during our longest cornering session and they never faded.
 We dove into rain-slicked second-gear turns too fast and too late, relying on the anti-lock system to save us; and it did, with rock-steadiness and without protest.

 The engine, using continuously variable valve timing, delivers keen acceleration.
 Of course, the sedan with the five-speed manual is quickest.
-According to Lexus, 0 to 60 mph acceleration times are 6.8, 7.3, and 7.4 seconds for the sedan 5MT, sedan AT, and SportCross AT respectively, and quarter-mile times are 15.1, 15.5, and 15.6.
+According to Lexus, 0 to 60 mph acceleration times are 6.8 for the sedan 5MT, 7.3 for the sedan AT, and 7.4 seconds for the SportCross AT, and quarter-mile times are 15.1, 15.5, and 15.6 respectively.